The anti-Ramsey threshold of complete graphs: Proof of Theorem for

 It is left to show that if $K(v)= K^-_{k+1}$ and $R(v)$ has $\ell$ vertices (for any $1\leq \ell\leq k-2$), then $R(v)=K_\ell$, and $S(v)=K^-_{k-\ell+1}$.
 Suppose that $R(v)$ is not a $K_\ell$.
 Then, since there is only one missing edge in $K(v)$, we have $R(v)=K_\ell^-$, from where we conclude that there is a vertex in $R(v)$ with degree smaller than $d(v)$, a contradiction.
 Then, $R(v)=K_\ell$.
 Now, we just note that if $S(v)$ is not a $K^-_{k-\ell+1}$, then the missing edge $xy$ of $K(v)$ is such that $x\in R(v)$ and $y\in S(v)$, which implies $d(x)<d(v)$, a contradiction, which concludes the proof. \end{proof}

 In Figure~\ref{fig:k_5} we show all possible structures for $K(v)$ when $k=5$.
-In our proof we will use the fact that $m(G)<(k+1)/2$ to bound the number of occurrences of $X_\ell, Y_\ell$, and $U_1$ as $K(v)$ in the induction.
+In our proof we will use the fact that $m(G)<(k+1)/2$ to bound the number of occurrences of the configurations $X_\ell, Y_\ell$, and $U_1$ as $K(v)$ in the induction.

 Using the characterisation given in Proposition~\ref{def:charac}, the number of vertices removed from $G$ to obtain $G_v$ is given in the subscripts of $X_\ell$, $Y_\ell$ and $U_1$, and the difference in the number of edges between $G_v^\ast$ and $G$ is as follows.